davecao/networkz/README.md

 ### Compile the source code of networkz by Xcode

    Open the xcode project file, `networkz.xcodeproj`, by double click.
-    Choose the scheme to compile the source code
+   Choose the scheme to compile the source code.

 ## Format of Input file